-The massive rally on Sunday united the country's president, the prime minister and two opposition party leaders around a single issue for the first time in years.
+A pro-democracy rally in response to Turkey's failed coup attempt is being held in Istanbul, uniting the president, the prime minister and two opposition leaders on the same platform for the first time in years.

 READ MORE: Turkish political parties unite against coup attempt